kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     "is_under_current_direction_section": int(current_section_heading == "direction")
 ```

-Running the training data we can see that ingredient precision, recall and f1-score have all increased
+Running the training data we can see that ingredient precision, recall, and f1-score have all increased
 slightly.

 ```text
               precision    recall  f1-score   support